BEW Grantees 2023-2024

 Black Empowerment Works promotes Black self-determination, social mobility and economic prosperity by providing resources and funding to grassroots/community-based, Black-led work.

-Black Empowerment Works is an equity-focused grant program that promotes Black self-determination, social mobility and economic prosperity by providing resources and funding to grassroots/community-based, Black-led work.
+Black Empowerment Works is an equity-focused grant program that is part of United Way's Black-Led Social Change initiative.
+It promotes Black self-determination, social mobility and economic prosperity by providing resources and funding to grassroots/community-based, Black-led work.

 This work exists for two reasons: